Methodox-Technologies/.github/profile/README.md

 Parcel is a workflow-engine designed to make office life easier!

-It's direct "competotors" are Microsoft Excel and MathWorks MATLAB - though different tools are designed for different things.
+It's direct "competitors" are Microsoft Excel, MathWorks MATLAB, and Python - though different tools are designed for different things.

 Parcel is designed for non-programmers, but it's also intended to be as extensible as possible 😆